iterative/mlem.ai/content/docs/use-cases/dvc.md

 ## Saving objects

-Next, let’s remove artifacts from git and re-save them, so MLEM can use new storage for them.
+Next, let’s remove artifacts from Git and re-save them, so MLEM can use new storage for them.
 You don't need to change a single line of code

 ```bash